Debond-Protocol/Docs/debond-protocol/Debond-Bank/README.md

     // other structures for finding the average liquidity and other parameters.

     //classIdsPerTokenAddress(ERC20 => associated classIds)....etc
 ```

 ## Workflow:

-    1. first User / external contract selects the type of bond that is to be purchased by two types:
+    1. First User / external contract selects the type of bond that is to be purchased by two types:
         - Staking bonds allows users to earn principal interest in the form of DBIT at the time of issuance of the bonds.   user puts some amount of  WETH/ERC20 collateral to get similar amount of ERC20-Bonds and  some part of  DBIT
             - DBIT  that need to be minted is determined by the ([CDP formula value in USD]() * rateOfInterest).
             - and the given collateral is added into APM via APMRouter.